cravend/site/README.md

 This site was built with Next and TypeScript and is hosted on Vercel.

-To remix, fork the repository, run `yarn` to install dependencies, then run `yarn dev` to start a development environment.
+To remix, fork the repository, run `pnpm install` to install dependencies, then run `pnpm dev` to start a development environment.